 Many business owners don’t have a clear, effective roadmap to put all the pieces together and join the dots.
 They find themselves busy, but not productive.

 When you have an effective strategy with clear action steps, you can create a consistent pipeline of clients and a reliable income stream.

 2 – Lack of Skills

-The second problem is a lack of skills.
-If you’re not regularly attracting paid clients, it may be because you haven’t developed the right business skills.
+The second problem is not having the skills.
+If you’re not regularly attracting paid clients, it’s probably because you haven’t developed the right business skills.

-If you’re willing to learn these skills, you can fast-track your results and have a profitable business doing what you love.
+If you’re willing to learn these skills, you will fast-track your results, so you can have a profitable business doing what you love.

 3 – Lack of Support

 The third problem is a lack of support.
 Without support from the right community and mentor, many people struggle to make it in business.